 Every October, join us for a variety of DVAM events including peer-facilitated learning opportunities, educational workshops, activism and healing through art, film screenings, podcasts and/or discussions.

 Together, we can take a stand against Domestic Violence.

 ** If you or someone you know is experiencing relationship violence, sexual violence, stalking or any other form of interpersonal violence and are in need of advocacy services, the NC State Women’s Center has trained advocates available to offer crisis intervention, emotional support, resources, and referrals.
-Students can contact the 24/7 Sexual Assault Helpline at 919-515-4444 or firstname.lastname@example.org to be connected with an advocate for remote support via phone, Zoom or Google Hangout.
+Students can contact the 24/7 Sexual Assault Helpline at 919-515-4444 or firstname.lastname@example.org to make an appointment with an advocate.

 Advocacy services through the NC State Women’s Center are available for all students inclusive of all gender identities and sexual orientations.